actualbudget/docs/README.md

+> [!IMPORTANT]
+> This repository has been merged into [actualbudget/actual](https://github.com/actualbudget/actual/tree/master/packages/docs) in November 2025 and placed in a readonly state.
+If you'd like to contribute to the Actual documentation, please open your change in the main repository.

 # Actual Budget Community Documentation

 This repo is the Actual Budget community documentation website, built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.